-Most of the content of this course will be taught using prerecorded lectures.
-Every Wednesday we will have a 50 minute class discussion.
+This class is primarily online asynchronous.
+Most course content will be provided by prerecorded video.
+Every Thursday we will meet using Zoom for a 50-minute class discussion.
 To facilitate discussion, these will not be recorded.

 The bi-weekly tutorials are an opportunity for you to ask the teaching assistants any questions you have about the material.
 After an exam or homework assignment the teaching assistants will go over the answers in the tutorial.